-Horses’ teeth grow continuously until some time between the ages of 25 and 30.
-Grass, their natural food, contains silica which is an abrasive and which constantly wears down the horse’s teeth.
+Grass, their natural food, contains silica which is abrasive and constantly wears down the horse’s teeth.
 Also horses which graze on grass are constantly changing their jaw position as they reach down to graze and then raise their head to chew.
 Therefore a horse living on grass will be more likely to naturally polish off the surfaces of their molars into a level surface.

 These points can be quite razor-like.
 The sharp points can cut into a horse’s cheeks when they chew and cause soreness where a bit or head-collar pushes the cheek against a sharp tooth.

 Signs of dental problems and what to look out for

 - If a horse starts to loose condition for no apparent reason or is not putting on condition despite receiving adequate feed